 - On June 2, 2022 the company repays $2,000 of the bank loan.
 As a result, the company's asset Cash must be decreased by $2,000 and its liability Notes Payable must be decreased by $2,000.
 To reduce the asset Cash the account will need to be credited for $2,000.
 To decrease the liability Notes Payable that account will need to be debited for $2,000.
 The T-accounts now look like this:

 Another way to visualize business transactions is to write a general journal entry.
 Each general journal entry lists the date, the account title(s) to be debited and the corresponding amount(s) followed by the account title(s) to be credited and the corresponding amount(s).
 The accounts to be credited are indented.
 Let's illustrate the general journal entries for the two transactions that were shown in the T-accounts above.

 Because cash is involved in many transactions, it is helpful to memorize the following:

 - Whenever cash is received, debit Cash.

 - Whenever cash is paid out, credit Cash.

 With the knowledge of what happens to the Cash account, the journal entry to record the debits and credits is easier.
-Let's assume that a company receives $500 on June 3, 2013 from a customer who was given 30 days in which to pay.
-(In May the company recorded the sale and an accounts receivable.)
+Let's assume that a company receives $500 on June 3, 2022 from a customer who was given 30 days in which to pay.
+(In May the company had recorded the sale and an accounts receivable.)
 On June 3 the company will debit Cash, because cash was received.
 The amount of the debit and the credit is $500.
 Entering this information in the general journal format, we have:

 All that remains to be entered is the name of the account to be credited.
 Since this was the collection of an account receivable, the credit should be Accounts Receivable.
 (Because the sale was already recorded in May, you cannot enter Sales again on June 3.)